RyanClementsHax/notes/architecture/distributedSystems/distributedSystems.md

   - there are just too many edge cases
   - sometimes you need to bail out to human intervention to handle the things that in the real world happen, but in theory can haver happen
     - application code can also handle these cases
-  - ex: what if a node loses all of the data it owns? (i.e. anmesia)
+  - e.g. what if a node loses all of the data it owns? (i.e. anmesia)
 - the whole point of these properties is that they provide grounds for reasoning about a complicated system/algorithm

 ### Safety